AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/profile-merge/profile-merge.md

 With Profile Merge Rules you get control over the data sets used for segmentation and can target a person accurately across multiple devices.

-This section contains videos and tutorials for Profile Merge features, like Profile Merge Rules.
+This section contains the following videos for Profile Merge Rules:

-In this section, find the following videos:

 * [Overview of Profile Merge Rules](overview-of-profile-merge-rules.md)
 * [Profile Merge Rule Examples and Use Cases](profile-merge-rule-examples-and-use-cases.md)